Andy3153/andy3153-zshrc/README.md

 They are located in zsh/scripts.
 I made them because they're useful to me.

 ## About the etc folder
 I keep in there configs for other shell and terminal-related things.
-Like the configs for neovim.

 ## Contributing
 Feel free to give me advice on this, or even help me with it!